kubernetes/community/contributors/design-proposals/daemonset-update.md

 - Implement at-most-one and/or at-least-one guarantees for DaemonSets (i.e. at most/at least one pod from a DaemonSet can exist on a node at any time)
+  - At-most-one would use a deterministic name for the pod (e.g. use node name as daemon pod name suffix)
 - Support use cases where uptime is critical for each pod of a DaemonSet during an upgrade
   - One approach is to use dummy pods to pre-pull images to reduce down time